-Human T-lymphotropic virus-1 (HTLV-1) is an oncogenic retrovirus that is transmitted predominantly via breastfeeding, sexual intercourse or blood transfusion.
-While infection is usually asymptomatic, ~2-5% of infected individuals will subsequently develop acute T-cell leukemia/lymphoma (ATL), and a smaller proportion (0.25-4%) will develop HTLV-1 associated myelopathy (HAM).
+Human T-lymphotropic virus-1 (HTLV-1) is an oncogenic retrovirus that is transmitted predominantly via breast-feeding, sexual intercourse or blood transfusion.
+While infection is usually asymptomatic, about 2-5% of infected individuals will subsequently develop acute T-cell leukemia/lymphoma (ATL), and a smaller proportion (0.25-4%) will develop HTLV-1 associated myelopathy (HAM).
 Human T-lymphotropic virus-1 is not a ubiquitous virus; instead, it is understood to be distributed throughout the world in clusters of high endemicity.
 A high prevalence of HTLV-1 is found in sub-populations of southwestern Japan, sub-Saharan Africa, the Caribbean, parts of South America, parts of the Middle East, and among Aboriginal people of central Australia.
 However, large global regions have not been investigated for the prevalence of HTLV-1, and its distribution remains unknown in much of the world.
 Similarly, outside of central Australia, little is known about the epidemiology of HTLV-1 in Australia and New Zealand.
 Studies conducted among mostly non-Aboriginal and Torres Strait Islander blood donors living in Australian cities have reported prevalence ranging from 0.001 to 0.032%.
 It is important to note that HTLV screening assays do not distinguish between HTLV-1 and HTLV-2 infection, however HTLV-2 has not been convincingly associated with human disease.

-Worldwide to date there have been 16 published cases of HTLV-associated disease following donor-derived transmission: 14 cases of HAM and 2 cases of cutaneous ATL, with onset of symptoms between 8 months and 4 years post-transplant.74,75,76,77,78,79 A recent case series from Japan reported a rate of seroconversion of 87% for HTLV-1 negative recipients receiving a kidney transplant from an HTLV-1 positive donor, and a rate of HTLV-associated disease of 40% following donor-derived transmission (median incubation period 3.8 years).
-Given the morbidity and mortality risk associated with HAM and ATL, utilisation of donors confirmed positive for HTLV1/2 is not recommended.
+To date, there have been 16 cases published worldwide of HTLV-associated disease following donor-derived transmission: 14 cases of HAM and 2 cases of cutaneous ATL, with onset of symptoms between 8 months and 4 years post-transplant. ^{74,75,76,77,78,79} A recent case series from Japan reported a rate of seroconversion of 87% for HTLV-1 negative recipients receiving a kidney transplant from an HTLV-1 positive donor, and a rate of HTLV-associated disease of 40% following donor-derived transmission (median incubation period 3.8 years).
+79 Given the morbidity and mortality risk associated with HAM and ATL, utilisation of donors confirmed positive for HTLV1/2 is not recommended.

 The HTLV-1/2 positivity rate among Australian organ donors is <0.1%, and to date there have been no reported cases of HTLV-1 transmission by organ donation in Australia or New Zealand.
 Nonetheless, universal screening of donors for HTLV-1/2 remains recommended at this time given the limitations of our understanding of HTLV-1 epidemiology, the practical challenges of targeted screening (i.e. accurately identifying individuals at high risk), the current lack of therapy for HTLV-1, and the severity of outcomes in the extremely rare event of donor-derived disease.
 In addition, HTLV-1/2 screening is currently an absolute requirement for eye and tissue donation (with the exception of cornea-only donation).
-The potential for false positive test results for HTLV-1/2 should be noted, based on international experience.
-A notable large study of the commonly utilised Abbott Architect rHTLV I/II serology assay, showed that subjects with a signal to cut-off ratio >20 (n=498) were almost all confirmed to have genuine HTLV infection where follow up samples were available (n=211) [Tosswill JHC, Taylor GP.
-Interpretation of low reactivity in the Abbott Architect rHTLV I/II assay.
-Transfusion Medicine 2018; 28: 326-330].
+The potential for false positive test results for HTLV-1/2 should be noted, based on international experience.80